|Nutritional Guidelines (per serving)|

 You can add some meatballs to the dish if you want a more robust meal.
-If you don't have time to make them yourself, you can buy frozen or refrigerated, like Mama Mancini's, which can be found in the refrigerated section of your supermarket, and come in multiple varieties including some crowd-pleasing cheese-stuffed versions.
+If you don't have time to make them yourself, you can buy them frozen or refrigerated.
+They also come in multiple varieties.

 - 3 tablespoons olive oil